-- While Joe Biden signed the bill making Juneteenth a Federal Holiday in 2021, the idea was voiced by Donald Trump in 2020 as part of a larger plan for African Americans which included access to $500 Billion in capital for Black Communities, expanded access to education and job training opportunities, and programs to address substance abuse among americans.
+- While Joe Biden signed the bill making Juneteenth a Federal Holiday in 2021, the idea was voiced by Donald Trump in 2020 as part of a larger plan for African Americans which included access to $500 Billion in capital for Black Communities, expanded access to education, job training opportunities, and programs to address substance abuse among Americans.

 - During the Jim Crow era, Democrats tried to discourage Juneteenth celebrations by barring blacks from accessing public parks and other resources to hold the events publically, so they were forced to hold the events at private churches and by the waterfronts instead of in the public eye.

 In any case, Juneteenth is a great American Holiday and represents one great moment in American history.
 It is an important holiday and that is exactly why it is important that we do not let it be exploited for a political narrative, especially by the people who tried for decades to suppress it and oppress the people it is meant to celebrate.
 The politicians right now who are pretending it is so important to them also want you to forget the history behind it and their vile role in it.
 But like any American holiday such as the 4th of July, Memorial Day, and President’s Day, history is the most important part.
 It is a history of sorrow turned into momentary triumph, a story of the oppressed being freed, an ending to an era of vile oppression.
 So we all should take time to reflect on this, and on the history of this day, and on the major players in it.
 This matters because no matter the color of your skin, stories that celebrate freedom are the essence of what our country stands for and why our country was founded in the first place, and in a time when our freedoms are under threat more than ever, we should always remember just how precious and fragile thing freedom is.